dl9bdi/qcxbox/README.md

 So far it is only a proof-of-concept, but it already shows that something like this is possible with a qcx and minimal external effort.

-For a real deployment, a lot would have to be expanded, such as
+For a real deployment, a lot more would have to be implemented, such as
 * a real message protocol
 * correction possibilities in the protocol steps
 * time-outs